 Is there a true winner in this Berkey vs Aquatru battle?
 It really depends on what you’re looking for.
 Berkey’s systems are well known for their reliability, durability and high quality components (excluding the small rubber components that are causing an issue with taste).
 It also helps from a first-time buyer perspective that Berkey’s products have been around for much longer, and, in that time, have built up quite an impressive loyal following.

-But Aquatru’s filter has the major advantage of offering reverse osmosis without the hassle of a standard under sink RO filter.
+But Aquatru’s filter has the major advantage of offering reverse osmosis without the hassle of a standard under sink RO filter, AND the option of additional remineralization.
 It’s slightly more expensive than Berkey’s offering when it comes to maintenance, but some would argue that that’s the price you pay for a purification filter of this kind.
 Another huge benefit of Aquatru’s filter is that it’s NSF certified for contaminant removal, while Berkey’s are simply third-party tested.
 There has been some debate about the quality of Aquatru’s components, but the majority of the customers are satisfied with the effectiveness of filtration.

 The bottom line is that both of these filters offer seriously impressive contaminant removal, and for their own unique reasons, both are worth the investment.